liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 <br><br>
 **Documents Required**
 <br><br>
-Please attach a copy of the following documents when submitting your licence application online (softcopy will suffice):
+Please attach a copy of the following documents when submitting your licence application online:
 <br><br>
 a) Curriculum Vitae;
 <br>